 As a reviewer

-You can submit a request for an extension via Je-S if required, or contact the relevant portfolio manager for your research area or the person identified on the call document.
+You can submit a request for an extension via Je-S if required, or contact the relevant portfolio manager for your research area or the person identified on the funding opportunity document.